Samwise2980/good-readme-generator/README.md

 ## Tests

-I ran this will a few usernames and repo names to see the different results and user photos it would pull.
+I ran this a few usernames and repo names to see the different results and user photos it would pull.

 ## Questions